reeveng/docs/src/lib/blogposts/burning-world.md

 ---
 <!-- ## 19/06/2023 Burning world -->

 Lately I feel way more stressed.
 As if constantly I see everything burning in front of my eyes.
-The only times I feel somewhat ok, is during soletary walks, a breath of fresh air, a period of nothing asking/requiring attention.
+The only times I feel somewhat ok, is during solitary walks, a breath of fresh air, a period of nothing asking/requiring attention.

 My solitary walks became a temporary escape from the harsh reality.
 The quiet moments, surrounded by nature's fleeting beauty, provided a brief respite from the suffocating weight of despair.
 But no matter how far I walked, the burning world remained inescapable.